Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in St Louis, Missouri Ranked
+Top Grease Trap Cleaning Companies in St Louis, Missouri Ranked

 For any restaurant or food service establishment in St. Louis, maintaining your grease interceptor isn't just a maintenance task-it's a critical regulatory requirement.
 The city's sewer system is protected by strict local codes enforced by the St. Louis Metropolitan Sewer District (MSD) and the Health Department, mandating that kitchens prevent fats, oils, and grease (FOG) from entering public lines.
 Compliance hinges on a consistent schedule of professional grease trap pumping and thorough cleaning, with detailed service records kept on-site for inspectors.
 Neglecting this essential service can lead to severe backups, unpleasant odors, significant fines, and even operational shutdowns.
 Partnering with a licensed local provider for preventative maintenance is the most effective strategy to ensure your business runs smoothly and avoids costly emergencies.